sous-chefs/nfs/README.md

   - synchronous/asynchronous export option
   - defaults to true

+* anonuser
+  - user mapping for anonymous users
+  - the user's UID will be retrieved from /etc/passwd for the anonuid=x option
+  - defaults to nil (no mapping)

+* anongroup
+  - group mapping for anonymous users
+  - the group's GID will be retrieved from /etc/group for the anongid=x option
+  - defaults to nil (no mapping)

 * options
-  - additional export options as an array, excluding the parameterized sync/async and ro/rw options
+  - additional export options as an array, excluding the parameterized sync/async, ro/rw options, and anoymous mappings
   - defaults to root\_squash

 ## nfs::undo recipe